-By default, WordPress users in the admin area can see all the Posts on the site, regardless of whether they are the author.
+By default, WordPress users which access to the “Posts” screen can see all the Posts on the site, regardless of whether they are the author or can edit then.

 This is not a problem for many sites.
 After all, most Posts on most sites are publicly available – there's no need to hide them.